Locahl

 LaravelWordPresslocal development

-Complete guide to configuring hosts files for Laravel Valet, Herd, and WordPress local development.
-Learn custom domains (.test, .local), multisite configurations, and best practices.
+Configure hosts files for Laravel Valet, Herd and WordPress local development with .test domains, multisite setups and best practices.

 L